vladimir-vg/batiscaph/README.md

 # Development

-In order to work on web UI you need to set up Brunch javascript transpiling.
+In order to work on web UI you need to set up brunch javascript transpiling.

 ```
 cd frontend